tinacms/tina.io/content/docs/graphql/read-only-tokens.md

 ### Next.js `fallback: "blocking"`

-In Next.js one can specify [`fallback: "blocking"`](https://nextjs.org/docs/api-reference/data-fetching/get-static-paths#fallback-blocking), this allows `getStaticProps` to run server side at runtime when a user goes to a page that was not specified in `getStaticPaths`.
+In Next.js one can specify [`fallback: "blocking"`](https://nextjs.org/docs/api-reference/data-fetching/get-static-paths#fallback-blocking), this allows `getStaticProps` to run server-side at request time when a user goes to a page that was not specified in `getStaticPaths`.

 With read only tokens we can fetch the list of blog posts.
 This will allow us to visit pages that have been created but not statically generated.